Home - Coinspect Security

 Wallets

-• Re-evaluated every previously ranked wallet to capture the latest fixes, regressions, and feature rollouts.
+• Re-evaluated every previously ranked wallet to capture fixes and feature changes since the previous edition.

-• Added NuFi and Elytro browser extensions wallets to the evaluation pool, as part of a commitment to share testing results with the WalletBeat initiative.
+• Added NuFi and Elytro browser extension wallets to the evaluation pool, as part of a commitment to share testing results with the WalletBeat initiative.

 Our mission remains unchanged: to provide transparent, objective security benchmarks that empower users to choose safer crypto wallets while motivating developers to raise Web3 security standards.